caogl/EECS545/README.md

 This is the final project of the course "EECS545: Machine Learning"
 ===================================================================

+project summary

                 --Kernel K-means and Inverse Weighed K-Means method as a robust method for substituting traditional K-Means

                 --Studied and implemented the Trimmed K-means method under the Lasso and Ridge constraint to deal with irrelevant features and sparse data; used the gradient descent method with a shift in the constraint boundary to get numeric solution

                 --Applied these robust K-Means algorithm to pattern recognition of handwritten digits